robotwilliams/rw-portfolio/content/pages/about.md

 ---
 title: Robot Williams
-description: 'Frontend developer and designer creating intuitive digital experiences.'
+description: Frontend developer and designer creating intuitive digital experiences.
 ---

 # Hello

-Hi I'm Rob Williams, a frontend developer and designer dedicated to creating intuitive and engaging digital experiences.
+I'm Rob Williams, a frontend developer and designer dedicated to creating intuitive and engaging digital experiences.
 With years of experience in web development and design, I specialize in building websites and applications that are both visually appealing and highly functional.

 ## What I Do